 As much as some will espouse the similarities between the two markets though, others will insist that cryptocurrency and forex are virtually nothing alike.
 So we wanted to briefly explore the similarities and differences:

 Arguably the greatest similarity between cryptocurrency and forex from an investing standpoint is how accessible both are.
 Indeed, in one of the more thorough comparisons of the two asset classes on the web, Hackernoon points out that cryptocurrency and forex are similar in that both have platforms devoted entirely to trading.

-Put another way, cryptocurrency and forex markets have their own platforms and exchanges, as opposed to being lumped in with other investment opportunities.
+Put another way, cryptocurrency and forex markets have their own platforms and exchanges, with Forex signals and sole crypto information easily accessible, as opposed to being lumped in with other investment opportunities.
 This, plus the fact that both allow for 24-hour trading, makes them somewhat alike.